kubeflow/website/content/docs/started/getting-started-gke.md

    * You can refer to the [script](https://github.com/kubeflow/kubeflow/blob/v0.2-branch/scripts/gke/deploy.sh) to see a complete list

-   * More advanced customization can be performed by updating the deployment manager or ksonnet configuration and updating the deployment and/or K8s resources.
+   * More advanced customization can be performed by updating the deployment manager or ksonnet configuration and updating the deployment and K8s resources.
 This is described in more detail in the following section.

 1. Check resources deployed in namespace kubeflow